tailhook/khufu/doc/syntax.rst

    (we may fix it in future)
 4. Render with error might be as much as 3x the normal diffing time, but the errors should be relatively rare, so it doesn't matter
-5. It's still bad to use exceptions for business-logic errors, because (3) and (4) only something can't be provisioned in advance.
+5. It's still bad to use exceptions for business-logic errors because of (3) and (4).
+So ``catch`` should be used for fatal errors that can't be taken care of in advance.

 .. _subviews: